Best Car Charger of 2020

 The Bestek 300W AC Inverter takes mobile charging to a new level.
 This product allows you to charge four devices simultaneously, two of which from an AC plug.
 The charger's high wattage allows you to draw plenty of current to power any handheld electronic device, and is especially useful for photographers and videographers who need to charge camera batteries while on the road, or anyone else who needs AC power in remote locations.
 It comes with a fixed 24-inch cord for a DC plug, and can be turned on and off to prevent the inverter from drawing too much current from the car battery.
 All parts of the charger, from the plug to the charger body itself, are solidly constructed.
-There are remarkably few online reports of this product breaking or wearing out.

 The USB-A outlets provide 12 watts of current each, allowing for average charging times for most devices.
 There are no fast-charging outlets on this charger, so if you know you'll only be charging modern, USB-C or Quick Charge devices, this charger is not as fast as other options on the market.
 Furthermore, the charger body is relatively bulky, measuring 5 inches long, 4 inches wide, and 2 inches thick.
 Compared to the comparatively sleek and unnoticeable two-port chargers on the market, this one certainly has a footprint.